-The selection, training and requalification of operations personnel shall be in accordance with current revision of ANSI/ANS 15.4 - 2016; R2021, "Standard for the Selection and Training of Personnel for Research Reactors."
+The selection, training and requalification of operations personnel shall be in accordance with ANSI/ANS 15.4 - 1988; R1999, "Standard for the Selection and Training of Personnel for Research Reactors."

 6.2 Review and Audit

 The RSC shall have primary responsibility for review and audit of the safety aspects of reactor facility operations.
 The RSC or a subcommittee thereof shall audit reactor operations semiannually.
 Minutes, findings or reports of the RSC shall be presented to Level 1 and Level 2 management within ninety (90) days of completion.